ParadauxIO/aac_irish/README.md

 The end-goal is to create a [coughdrop](https://www.coughdrop.com/)) plugin from the locally packaged artifacts for deployment and use by non-verbal individuals wishing to communicate through Irish.

 This project is being done for the [Phonetics and Speech Laboratory](https://www.tcd.ie/slscs/clcs/psl/) in Trinity College, Dublin.
-Room 4084